jnstockley/jnstockley.github.io/index.md

 - JavaScript
 - Java

+### Languages/Frameworks I am learning
+- Angular JS
+- TypeScript

 ### Laungues I plan On Learning
 - Python
 - PHP
 - C#
 - C++
 - Swift

+# Upcoming Projects
+I am currently working on a UI for my previous project written in java called Address Book.
+I am calling this project Address Book UI.
+This project will be a website that has a modern and responisve UI for mobile and desktop written in javascript.
+I am using AngularJS to help me accomplish this project!

 # Major Programs